 After you make changes and save them, the source control icon on the left shows a 1 to tell you there is a change that can be committed.
-When you create a commit message and commit the change, a popup appears because the branch you are working with only exists locally.
+You can now create a commit message and commit the change.
+When you push the changes, a popup appears because the branch you are working with only exists locally.
 If you click ok, the branch will be published to the remote repository, so it is available there as well.
-You can now push the changes.

 Open your repository in your browser and see what has changed.

 So the repository now shows there are two branches active.
 It also shows we have recently pushed a change to the branch we just created.
 The files you see are still the old versions in the master branch.

 You can switch between the branches with the Branch: master button.

 Your branch is now active, both locally and remote.
 You can keep working on the branch or start a new branch and work on that.
 In between you can switch as needed.
 When the code in a branch is ready, you can create a pull request.

 When you are ready, you can merge the new branch with the master branch (or any other branch, but let’s stick to master for simplicity).
 You can do this locally from the command line, or through the web interface in the browser.
 As I think the web interface can help a lot with understanding the process, we will use that.